College & Career Readiness Connect

-Did you know that you can begin taking college classes while earning a high school credential?
+Did you know you can take college classes while earning your high school credential?

 - Hospitality-Hotel and Restaurant Certification

 - Computer Basics

 - CompTIA IT Computer Fundamentals certifications, A+ Part 1 and A+ Part 2 certifications

 Students must be in good standing in a College & Career Readiness class to take Career-focused classes.
 Placement in the classes is based on several factors, including academic placement in the College & Career Readiness program.
 These classes are ongoing and held at various times and locations throughout the semester.

 Students interested in going to a college or university may be eligible to enroll in the following Career Pathways while completing their high school credential: